sagemath/trac_to_gh/Issue 2314.md

 Keywords: coercion

 This is a place for comments and files on the current coercion rewrite.
-See also http://wiki.sagemath.org/days7/coercion
+See also http://wiki.sagemath.org/days7/coercion and http://cython.org/coercion/hgwebdir.cgi/sage-coerce/

 Issue created by migration from https://trac.sagemath.org/ticket/2314